taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ---
 A lot has changed since my last post nearly a year ago.
 I want to write about my experience coming from a ML-family language to a Lisp.
 It's not going to be very informative as a tutorial; it's mostly scattershot notes and things I've found interesting along the way.

+> _Updated 2018-02-11: Added notes on metadata, pre-/post-conditions, and refactoring._

 ## Background

 My very first exposure to functional programming was through a book called [The Little Schemer](https://mitpress.mit.edu/books/little-schemer): a fairly thin, flourescent, mind-melting paperback that I'm not quite sure how I came upon.
 I'd been programming for ten years but it was like my inner programmer was reincarnated.